DiarmuidM/personal-website/content/authors/admin/_index.md

     url: https://research-portal.uws.ac.uk/en/persons/diarmuid-mcdonnell

 # Short bio (displayed in user profile at end of posts)
-bio: Diarmuid McDonnell is a sociologist with research interests in the distribution and regulation of chariable organisations.
+bio: Diarmuid McDonnell is a sociologist with research interests in the distribution and regulation of charitable organisations.

 # Interests to show in About widget
 interests: